-1.1These rules apply to a non-directive friendly society which has permission under the Act to effect or carry out contracts of insurance.FCA PRAThe rules in Chapters 1, 2, 3 (with the exception of rule 3.1(7)), rule 4.20, rule 5.1A, Chapters 7 and 8 also apply to a directive friendly society which has permission under the Act to effect or carry out contracts of insurance.FCA PRAActions for damages1.2Section 138D(2) of the Act does not apply.1FCA PRARestriction of business to insurance
+- 1.1 These rules apply to a non-directive friendly society which has permission under the Act to effect or carry out contracts of insurance. - FCA PRA - 1.1AThe rules in Chapters 1, 2 (with the exception of rule 2.3(1)(a) in relation to registered branches), Chapters 7 and 8 also apply to a directive friendly society which has permission under the Act to effect or carry out contracts of insurance.
+A directive friendly society must also comply with any requirement imposed on it by or under the Act, the 1992 Act or the 1974 Act.